jborza/jborza.github.io/_posts/2020-01-04-chip8-fpga-part3.md

 It's not very integrated at the current stage, as I tested it with just the ROM and the CPU unplugged to avoid the CPU and the VGA module fighting for access of the same memory - I'd like to solve this in the next part.

+## LCD driver

+I did a reuse my previous 128x64 LCD driver as well.
+As it expects its own 128x64 bit framebuffer, I implemented a memory copy module that copies main RAM region `0x100 - 0x1ff` to the first 64x32 bits of the LCD framebufffer (without pixel doubling, it was just a quick hack).

 ### RAM converter

 To get **something** into the framebuffer in the current stage of the project  I dumped the CHIP-8 RAM contents from my [CHIP-8 C emulator]({% post_url 2020-12-07-chip-8 %})) and converted them to the RAM `.txt` initialization format using a following Python script that reads each byte and outputs it as 8 bits on every line: